ambrop72/spherojoy/README.md

 # Bluetooth setup

 To allow connecting to the Sphero, you have to bind an RFCOMM device.

-First, determine the Bluetooth address of your Sphero:
+Before you can do this, you need to determine the Bluetooth address of your Sphero:

 ```
 [ambro@nixos:~]$ hcitool scan